A Geometric Heat-Flow Theory of Lagrangian Coherent Structures: Geometry of Mixing

 Given a point $p$ in $M$, what is the orientation of a $\left(d-1\right)$-parallelepiped of unit $g$–area in the tangent space $T_{p}M$ with the least $\bar{g}$–area?
 Physically speaking, what is the orientation of a surface element attached to $p$ that admits the least diffusive flux?
 Looking at the left-hand side, we find directly that the parallelepiped spanned by the eigenvectors of $\overline{G}$ corresponding to the lowest eigenvalues has minimal $\bar{g}$–area.
 This is consistent with the right-hand side in that the normal vector $v_{d}$ is the eigenvector corresponding to $v_{\min}\left(\overline{D}\right)$ in that case, and therefore has minimal dual norm.
-Furthermore, this is also consistent with our analysis in \cref{sec:tensor-field} about directions of slowest and fastest diffusion.

-In summary (and not surprisingly), surface elements oriented normally to the direction of weakest diffusion are locally optimal 'diffusion barriers'.
-From a global viewpoint, surfaces located at the boundary of a high density/low effective diffusivity region, which are pointwise (near-)optimal diffusion barriers, are expected to be good delineations of coherent from mixing regions, or, in other words, boundaries of coherent structures.